Financial-Times/o-header-services/README.md

 	@include oHeaderServices();
 ```

 You can be more selective about which types you would like to output, by using an `$opts` map.
-It accepts the following lists:
+It accepts the following options:

 **types**
 - `'primary-nav'`